 Advising Right Now: To Drop a Subject or Not?
-Helping the Student Make the Decision
+Making the Decision

 - Review the student's performance in all subjects, not just the class in question, so that you and s/he are clear on the overall situation.